 SQL Server Configuration Manager

-We will now start the SQL server configuration manager.
+We will now start the server, configuration manager.
 This is located under the following location on your windows start menu.

 Start | All Programs | Microsoft SQL Server 2014 | Configuration Tools | SQL Server 2014 Configuration Manager

 We will need to start the service “SQL Server Browser”.
-This allows other computers to access the SQL Server through IP or Server name.
+This allows other computers to access the server through IP or Server name.

 SQL Service Browser